 How is HESEAP different?

-This unique program uses equivalent competency standards, a comprehensive assessment system and combined assessment methodologies to assess the student’s previous college level education and experience.
-Based upon this assessment, qualified students are awarded Classroom Learning Credits, or CLC’s.
-The CLC award reduces the in-classroom time required for graduation; however, despite the level of CLC’s awarded, all students must, at a minimum, pass a comprehensive final exam in each subject prior to being given credit for any class or program.
+This unique program uses equivalent competency standards, a comprehensive assessment system, and combined assessment methodologies to assess the student’s previous college level education and experience.
+Based upon this assessment, qualified students are awarded CLC credits”.
+The CLC credit reduces the in-classroom time required for graduation.

 How does it work?

-All USILACS students are required to take comprehensive final exams in each subject for which they received a CLC award.
-Any courses for which the student was not awarded a CLC will be completed in the traditional way.
-The Program consists of 40-courses, each with a final exam.
-Each successfully completed course earns three credits, for a total of 120 credits, which are needed for a Bachelor’s degree.
+All USILACS students are required to take comprehensive final exams for each course for which they received a CLC award.
+All courses for which a student is not awarded a CLC must be completed in the traditional way.